notoookay/rag-ler/README.md

 ```bash
 source setup.sh
 ```

-If the command above doesn't work, you can copy and run commands in `setup.sh` manually.

 We use [mlflow](https://mlflow.org) for our experiment recording.
 Typically you don't need to modify the settings.
 During running an experiment, you can check the result: